 OPTIMAL TIME FOR TRANSPLANTATION

 An important issue is to determine the optimal time to perform a liver transplantation.
 Many groups have developed models that use clinical variables to estimate patient survival.
 Two types of models have been developed: one based upon initial data on entry into the study, and one that uses both initial and follow-up data.
 The Mayo model (table 1), which uses data from the initial evaluation, is most widely used, but because of individual patient variation, it does not replace the input of an experienced clinician [2,3].
 The Mayo model can predict short- and long-term survival using current laboratory and clinical data.
 This tool can be used to anticipate liver failure, allowing the clinician to refer the patient for transplantation in a timely manner.
-Although these models are specific to survival in PBC, transplantation in PBC is prioritized using the MELD score and is often used to determine when to refer patients for transplantation (calculator 1).
+Although these models are specific to survival in PBC, because the MELD score is used to prioritize patients for transplantation, it is often used to determine when to refer patients for transplantation (calculator 1).
 (See "Model for End-stage Liver Disease (MELD)".)

 In addition to considering the MELD score and Mayo model, we suggest that patients with PBC be referred for transplantation evaluation if one or more of the following is present:

 ●The plasma bilirubin concentration is greater than 5 mg/dL and is increasing